kalharbi/ui-text-extractor/README.md

 ## Running instructions

 ### Download
-*    Download the most recent release at [the releases page](https://github.com/kalharbi/ui-text-extractor/releases)
+*    Download the latest release at [the releases page](https://github.com/kalharbi/ui-text-extractor/releases)
-*    Run the jar file.
+*    Skip to the Examples section.

 ### Build Instructions
 *   Build the project: <pre><code>mvn package </pre></code> This will generate a .jar file at /target.